-Like any meat maven, the first couple weeks of warm weather have you outside making dinner on your Memphis grill every evening.
+Like any meat maven, the first couple weeks of warm weather have you outside making dinner on your wood fire grill every evening.
 Before long, spring will turn to summer, and soon we will be up to our ears in fresh sweet corn.
-While everyone can agree that the best way to eat corn is slathered in butter and salt, some might have differing opinions on how to best make it.
+While everyone can agree that the best way to eat corn is slathered in butter and salt, some might have differing opinions on how best to make it.

 An ear of corn contains a high amount of starch, which is a complex carbohydrate (or polysaccharide) made up of thousands of glucose molecules linked together.
 Complex carbs in their natural state tend to be lower on the glycemic index than foods containing simple carbohydrates, thus tasting less sweet.